10:00 AM WEDNESDAY** - SERVICE IN THE CHAPEL OF THE HOLY FAMILY

-5:00 pm Saturday - Service in the Chapel of the Holy Family
+5:00 pm Saturday - Service in the Chapel of the Holy Family with Live Bluegrass Music

 A Eucharistic service that blends elements of Evening Prayer with Holy Communion.
 The service is based in part on the Church approved liturgical supplement, Enriching our Worship 1.
 The music is Americana, typically live gospel bluegrass.